Non-conjugate variational Bayes for pseudo-likelihood mixed effect models: Introduction

-The present work aims to introduce a unified, yet simple to implement, variational methodology for approximating the general posterior distribution of Bayesian mixed regression models \citep{Bissiri2016}.
-Specifically, we here consider regression and classification models predicting the response variable through a linear predictor, eventually transformed using a bijective link, and where the prediction misfit is measured by either a loss function or a pseudo-likelihood.
-Such a formulation includes as special cases generalized linear models and generalized estimating equations \citep[see, e.g.,][]{McCullagh1989}.
-We deserve particular attention to loss functions characterized by non-regular, i.e. non-differentiable and non-conjugate, behavior and for which standard Bayesian approximation techniques can not be directly employed or may suffer severe drawbacks, such as slow convergence or poor approximation quality.
+This work introduces a streamlined semi-parametric variational method with a unified approach to efficiently approximate the posterior distribution in Bayesian mixed regression models \citep{McCulloch2008}.
+We focus on regression and classification models where the response variable is predicted through a linear predictor, optionally transformed via a bijective link function.
+To further generalize the framework, we allow the prediction misfit to be evaluated using either a loss function or a pseudo-likelihood \citep{Bissiri2016}.
+This formulation encompasses a wide range of models, including generalized linear models, generalized estimating equations \citep{McCullagh1989}, and robust mixed-effects models \citep{Richardson1997}.
+We refer to this extended class as pseudo-likelihood generalized linear mixed models (pGLMMs), which generalize classical GLMMs by removing the restriction to exponential family distributions.
+Unlike most existing methods in this field, our approach is designed to handle non-regular loss functions that are either non-differentiable or non-conjugate, where standard Bayesian approximation techniques either fail or suffer from severe drawbacks, such as slow convergence and poor approximation quality.

-Starting from a general formulation of non-conjugate variational message passing \citep{Knowles2011, Wand2014, Rohde2016}, we develop both deterministic and stochastic optimization algorithms to perform variational inference for linear mixed models.
-Doing this, we obtain numerical methods which mimic, in their formulation, the penalized reweighted least squares algorithm for generalized linear models \citep{McCullagh1989}, where the derivatives of the likelihood with respect to the linear predictor are replaced by their variational expectations.
-This formulation has two main advantages: it only involves the calculation of univariate integrals, instead of multidimensional ones, and, in addition, it easily applies to non-differentiable losses.
-Indeed, the variational expectation of the loss derivatives is well-defined and easy to compute even when the proper loss derivatives are not.
-Moreover, the proposed method theoretically outperforms, in Kullback-Leibler divergence, the state-of-the-art mean field variational Bayes approximations based on conjugate data-augmented representations while maintaining the same level of computational efficiency.

-In this framework, an additional benefit of the proposed approach is to combine the efficiency and modularity of mean field variational Bayes \citep{Ormerod2010, Blei2017} with the flexibility of Gaussian variational approximations \citep{Wand2014} to deal with parameters not having a conjugate distribution.
-Previously similar strategies, such as semiparametric variational Bayes \citep{Rohde2016}, or natural gradient approach \citep{Khan2017, Khan2018b}, has been used for the estimation of Bayesian generalized linear mixed models \citep{Ormerod2012, Tan2013}, semiparametric models for overdispersed count data \citep{Luts2015}, semiparametric heteroscedastic regression \citep{Menictas2015} and Gaussian process regression \citep{Opper2009, Khan2017}.